 How do I calculate plastering costs?

-For a rough estimate, multiply the square feet by $5.
-The total estimate will include materials and labour.
+For a rough estimate, multiply the square feet by £5.
+This number includes materials and labour.